 Visit Mendenhall Glacier

-Cost= Free (only pay taxi)
+Cost= Free (only pay for transport)

 Mount Roberts Tramway

-This scenic and appropriately named tramway takes you to the top of- duh- Mount Roberts.
+It’s also one of the most recognizable Juneau, Alaska points of interest.
 You not only get amazing views of Juneau and nearby surroundings but will also get the chance to enjoy as much trail walking as you want along the trail network at the top of the mountain.

-You may also want to know that there’s a great souvenir shop, a small but very fun wildlife center kids will love, and a superb restaurant where you’ll get to enjoy amazing local food and produce ( I had some delicious Russian dumplings and crab).
+You may also want to know that there’s a great souvenir store with some of the finest shopping in Juneau, a small but very fun wildlife center kids will love, and a superb restaurant where you’ll get to enjoy amazing local food and produce ( I had some delicious Russian dumplings and crab).